Since my seven-year-old son Johnny was old enough to talk, we have talked about science.

 Not to say any particular religion is wrong— we can’t prove or disprove any religion.
 But religion is the beside the point.
 Whether my son chooses to be one of the faithful is up to him, I’m just trying to make sure he has a scientific aspect to his mind for the purposes of practical application.

 Televisions, video games, plastics, light bulbs, DNA evidence, landing on the moon, cancer treatments, antibiotics, digital cameras, Blu-Rays, vitamin supplements, the Internet, nuclear reactors— the list seems to go on forever.
 Those are all things we would be without if scientific study didn’t exist.

-On the other hand, a seven-year-old can’t grasp the depth of the scientific knowledge available, so to encourage his support and enjoyment of science, I can’t just lecture him and draw pictures to help him understand.
+On the other hand, a seven-year-old can’t grasp the depth of the scientific knowledge available, so to encourage his support and enjoyment of science, I can’t just lecture him and to help him understand.
 That’s where home-experiments come in handy.

 Remembering some while devising others, my son and I are calling this summer 2011 the Summer of Science and once every week, we will be designing and building an experiment and discussing the results.

 Up first is electricity and we will be designing a simple circuit with a switch.
 There are many ways to do this to illustrate the flow of electricity, but before any experiment is begun, you must first explain what you think will happen (this is known as a hypothesis).
 Then the child can see if they were right to begin with, or if they were wrong, this gives them a chance to understand what is actually happening.